AI Vendor Risk Assessment: Vendor Claim Is Not Evidence

 That may be true.

-The problem is not that every vendor answer is false.
+The problem is not that every vendor claim is false.

-The problem is that many vendor answers remain narrative claims.
+The problem is that many vendor claims remain narrative claims.

-They sound reassuring, but they do not become evidence requests, weak-answer patterns, red flags, review notes, or residual risk language.
+They sound reassuring.
+They may be directionally useful.
+But they do not automatically become evidence requests, evidence gaps, buyer questions, review notes, or residual risk language.

 That creates a gap in the review file.